ArjanCodes/examples/pathlib/README.md

 # Pathlib tutorial

 If you're not using pathlib yet for anything related to dealing with files and folders, you're missing out.
-This video is a deep dive into the pathlib library, that was part of the Python 3.6 release.
-I'm not just going to talk about pathlib and the magic it performs - I'll also show you how the magic works so you can apply it to your own code, if you dare :).
+This video is a deep dive into Python's pathlib library, that been available since Python 3.6.

+I'm not just going to talk about pathlib and what you can do with it, but also about how some of the magic behind the library works and how you can apply this same magic to your own code.

+If you want to learn more about how to design software from scratch, I have a free guide for you.
+You can get it at arjan.codes/designguide.
+It contains the 7 steps I take when I design new software, and hopefully it helps you avoid some of the mistakes I made in the past.
+I've tried to keep the guide short and to the point, so you can get the information quickly and apply it immediately to what you're doing.
+So, arjan.codes/designguide, and the link is also in the description of this video.

 ## Why not simply use strings